Newry Canal: Redevelopment

 Moneypenny's Lock (No. 14), which was named after the lock-keepers who lived there for over 80 years, has been restored by Craigavon Borough Council.
-Banbridge District Council maintain a small museum at Scarva, and the ship canal and sea lock have been restored by Newry and Mourne District Council.
+Banbridge District Council maintain a small museum at Scarva.

+The Ship Canal and sea lock were restored by Newry and Mourne District Council.
 It now provides access for leisure craft visiting Newry.
 It is suitable for boats up to 61 m by 10 m with a draught of up to 3.4 m.
 Victoria Lock, where the ship canal joins the sea, is tidal, and was automated in May 2007.

 Since closure, some sections have fallen into a state of disrepair.
-Although most of the lock gates have long since rotted away, many of the locks themselves are in excellent condition, being constructed from local Mourne granite.
-It is now overgrown for much of its length; however, this means that it is now a haven for wildlife.
+Although most of the lock gates have long since rotted away, many of the locks themselves are in good condition, being constructed from local Mourne granite.
+It is now overgrown for much of its length; however, this means that it is now home to wildlife.
 This includes larger mammals like otters, and the Brackagh Bog area provides habitat for several species which are not found elsewhere in Northern Ireland, including plants, damselflies, dragonflies and 19 species of butterflies.
 There is a flow of fresh water along the canal, and good stocks of fish.
 Coarse fishing for perch, roach, bream and pike is possible on the River Bann, on the ship canal, and on parts of the canal, although the lower sections are choked with weed.
 The towpath has been reopened and is maintained by two wardens throughout the year.
 It is now part of the Ulster Way long-distance footpath, and has been incorporated into the National Cycle Network's Route 9 which will eventually link Belfast with Dublin.